 Bonded rabbits should visit the vet together.
 Rabbits identify friend and foe by scent.
 If one comes back smelling of the vet, the other may attack it (McBride 2014)

-If you are going to do the introductions yourself, you must introduce them on neutral territory – a new enclosure, the kitchen floor or the bathroom (not the bath in case of accidents on a slippery surface), or perhaps a room in a friend’s house.
+If you are going to do the introductions yourself, you must introduce them on neutral territory – a new enclosure, the floor of a room they are not kept in, or a roomy bathroom (not the bath in case of accidents on a slippery surface), or perhaps a room in a friend’s house.
 There must be enough room for them to get away from each other.
 Be really patient about this because you don’t want to get it wrong.
+It may take weeks.

 The safest way of doing an introduction is to let them smell each other for a few days through a partition first: ie rig up a baby gate or something similar to divide them from each other.
 Or put a bit of chicken wire between them.
 Make sure that both rabbits have somewhere to hide in their individual area – a pet carrier, a hutch, a covered crate.
 A couple of big tunnel drainpipes (the kind sold in builders merchants made of ceramic) would help too.
 Mix their scents by taking bedding from one of them and putting it into the other’s area for the first 1-2 weeks.

 Then, when they seem to be ignoring each other, remove the barrier for short periods under supervision.
 Keep a kitchen chopping board or a tray to separate them if necessary.
 Make sure there is plenty of hay and food at each end so they can keep to their own end if they choose.
+Add play items like cardboard boxes, hiding places and other distractions.
 Slowly increase the periods.
-Do not let them have an extended time together without supervision, ie at night time, until you have seen mutual grooming or lying together.
+Be very patient.
+Slow is better than fast.
+Never let them have an extended time together without supervision, ie at night time, until you have seen mutual grooming or lying together.

 Guinea pigs are so much smaller than rabbits than they can be severely harassed or even seriously wounded if a rabbit kicks them.
 Neuter and spay your rabbits, then you can give your bunny a rabbit friend who speaks the same language.
 Guinea pigs need much more vitamin C than rabbits.
 Moreover, some rabbits carry a bacterium, Bordatella bonchiseptica, which is harmful to guinea pigs.